tvqqq/qeoqeo-shop/wp-content/plugins/tiny-compress-images/readme.txt

 = Optimizing all your images =

-You can optimize your existing JPEG and PNG images all at once by going to *Media > Bulk Optimization*.
+You can *bulk optimize* your existing JPEG and PNG images all at once by going to *Media > Bulk Optimization*.
 Clicking on the big button will start optimizing all unoptimized images in your media library.

 = Multisite support =

 The plugin is fully multisite compatible and you can set the API key for all sites by defining the key in your *wp-config.php* file.
 View the installation instructions for more information.

+= WooCommerce compatibility =

+This plugin is *fully compatible with WooCommerce*.
+However, we have discovered that WooCommerce may be trying to regenerate image attachment metadata over and over again on each page visit.
+If you are using WooCommerce please follow the tips from the [support section](https://wordpress.org/support/topic/woocommerce-conflict-25/).
+This may make your WooCommerce shop even faster than it was before.

 = Contact us =